 A bit more about me

-- Laughter is the best medicine.
+- Laughter and honey, best medicine.
 And being in nature.
-Laughter and nature.
 Job done.

-- I love massages, eating, playing imaginary games with my girls and lucid dreaming
+- Massages, eating, playing imaginary games with my girls and lucid dreaming

 - Will sing harmonies to pretty much every song